lightningdevkit/lightningdevkit.org/docs/tutorials/build_a_node_in_rust.md

 **Dependencies:**
 * `ChainMonitor`, set of `ChannelMonitor`s and their funding outpoints
-* Step 10 must be completed prior to this step
+* Step 9 must be completed prior to this step

-### 12. Optional: Initialize the `NetGraphMsgHandler`
+### Step 11: Optional: Initialize the `NetGraphMsgHandler`
 **You must follow this step if:** you need LDK to provide routes for sending payments (i.e. you are *not* providing your own routes)

 **What it's used for:** generating routes to send payments over